Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-We've recently released our Test Bench 1.7 update for Headphones!
-Read the Noise isolation R&D Article to learn more.
+We've recently released our Test Bench 1.8 update for Headphones!
+Read the R&D Article to learn more.

-The 6 Best PS4 Gaming Headsets - Spring 2024 Reviews
+The 6 Best PS4 Gaming Headsets - Fall 2024

 Best PS4 Headsets

 If you're an avid PlayStation gamer, you're likely well-acquainted with the overwhelming number of different headsets available for the PS4.
-There's a lot to choose from, so knowing your priorities can help your decision.
+There's a lot to choose from, so knowing your priorities can help you make your decision.
 Wireless headphones are necessary if you want the freedom to move your head around and get up from your game without worrying about snags.
 If you're the type to forget to charge your headphones, wired headphones are likely better suited for your needs.
 If you like personalizing your listening experience, some headphones have companion software to help you fine-tune the mix to your preferences, enable virtual soundstage features, or simply adjust the mic's volume over team chat.

 1. Best PS4 Gaming Headset

 The best PS4 headset we've tested is the Audeze Maxwell Wireless.
 These premium gaming headphones are available in PlayStation and Xbox variants, so be sure to get the right model for your console.
-They're among the few gaming headphones to use planar magnetic drivers, which helps them produce more low-bass than headsets with dynamic drivers, like the SteelSeries Arctis Nova Pro Wireless.
+They're among the few gaming headphones that use planar magnetic drivers, which helps them produce more low-bass than headsets with dynamic drivers, like the SteelSeries Arctis Nova Pro Wireless.
 The Audeze have very low latency via Bluetooth and their USB dongle, ensuring your game audio and video stay in sync.
-They also have a very neutral default sound profile that accurately reproduces sound effects, dialogue, and soundtracks.
+They also have a very balanced default sound profile that accurately reproduces sound effects, dialogue, and soundtracks.

 If you prefer a different sound, their companion app offers a few EQ presets to help change it to your liking.
 Their battery lasts nearly 78 hours of continuous use, so you don't have to recharge them daily.
 Their impressive boom mic makes your voice sound clear and natural over team chat, even in environments with loud background noise.
-You can take the boom mic off and use their integrated mic, which makes them versatile as an everyday casual-use option.
+You can also take the boom mic off and use their integrated mic, which makes them versatile as an everyday casual-use option.
 However, they're quite bulky, and their ski-band headband design doesn't distribute their weight comfortably across your head during long gaming sessions.
+These headphones can be difficult to find in stock, but the manufacturer's website sometimes has them available when other online retailers don't.

 See our review